-This thought informs the danger Virilio intuits when it comes to high intensity sports that deal with gravitational falls, like base-jumping, skydiving, and bungee jumping.
+This thought informs the danger that Paul Virilio intuits when it comes to high intensity sports that deal with gravitational falls, like base-jumping, skydiving, and bungee jumping.

 He explains that the old ‘vanishing lines vertigo’ is coupled with the projection involved in focusing one’s eyes.